 “Due to the nature of my work I’m on the receiving end of so much information.
 On top of that, I like to keep up to date with breaking news, trends and developments,” Octavia explains.
 “This meant over the course of the past few years my inbox was starting to spiral out of control.”

 We’re excited today to bring our latest feature out of beta and share it with all SaneBox users, free, no matter what your plan is.

 Considering the fact that the average person sends and receives 122 business emails per day, it’s easy to understand why recipients sometimes miss emails and why senders forget to follow up if there was no response.
 In fact, we recently analyzed our internal data and found that just 6 to 7% of the emails our users send receive a reply.
 To combat this issue, we created SaneNoReplies, a bulletproof follow-up tool that ensures important threads don’t fall through the cracks.
-We released it in beta a few weeks ago, and the response so far has been fantastic.

 Last week we looked at a psychological phenomenon called decision fatigue and discussed how it can cause us to make poor choices or avoid making choices altogether.
 More specifically, we dove into how decision fatigue can freeze us when it comes to cleaning out our homes and our inboxes.
 (You can read that article here.)